kkeundotnet/dune-starter/README.md

 ```

 The shell script `init.sh` will ask you about some information that
-are required to setting start files including the project name, the
+are required to set the project files, e.g. the project name, the
 target directory, etc..

 Play around and make sure everything works.
 Try `make`, `make test`,